 Over the next few years, I’d expect to hear a lot more about “tweaking the system” in an attempt to learn more about establishing this "sweet spot" for each lake, or at least each lake classification where stocking occurs.

-image denotes link to fish rapper article From The Marcell Area, Frontier Sports, Paul Larson (February 4); "Last weekend saw a resurgence of anglers out on the area lakes.
+From The Marcell Area, Frontier Sports, Paul Larson (February 4); "Last weekend saw a resurgence of anglers out on the area lakes.
 While some of the larger lakes have been having slush issues, the smaller more difficult to reach lakes were in good shape and were producing nice catches of Crappie and Sunfish.
 The warmer temperatures and light winds made for comfortable fishing conditions and for those who went back into the small and often lightly fished waters of this area, did quite well.

 Crappies have been taking small spoons tipped with either a minnow head or waxies.
 A pink jig like the Tiger Eye and a minnow was the answer for me last weekend.
 Some anglers reported success using either Gulp maggots or Trigger X Mustache Worms to pick up a limit.